sevenval/flat-docs/cookbook/checking-jwt-tokens.md

 ## Checking Claims

-You can e.g. make sure that the token was issued by a certain token provider (`iss` claim)
+For example, you can ensure that the token was issued by a specific token provider (`iss` claim)

 ```yaml
 …